hq9000/py_headless_daw/py_headless_daw/demo/riding_on_bugs/README.md

 ## Overview

-This "song" has two tracks
+This "song" has tree tracks

 - reverberated bass drum
   - this is a `SamplerTrack` where  `bd.wav`-based clips are evenly placed